 Fragrant Knives Blog

-Cleaver, Chopper, Caidao, Choidou, Chūka Bōchō, Chef Knife?
+Cleaver, Chopper, Caidao, Choidou, Chūka Bōchō, Chinese Chef's Knife - We Explain the Difference.

-Cleaver, Chopper, Caidao, Choidou, Chūka Bōchō, Chef Knife?
+Cleaver, Chopper, Caidao, Choidou, Chūka Bōchō, Chinese Chef's Knife - We Explain the Difference.

 You may see other articles refer to Chinese chef’s knives - 菜刀 (pronounced caidao/choidou in Mandarin and Cantonese respectively) - as Chinese cleavers.
 Here at Fragrant Knives, we feel that the association of the word ‘cleaver’ with meat cleavers in English leads to a misunderstanding of what the knife is truly for.